What is the Hubble Telescope?

 Its ability to see further into space than any previous telescope has allowed scientists to discover new galaxies and phenomena that were previously unknown.

-One of the main benefits of the Hubble Telescope is that it has allowed scientists to study the origins and evolution of the universe, providing valuable information about how it all began.
+One of the main benefits of the Hubble Telescope is that it has allowed scientists to study the origins and evolution of the universe, providing valuable insights into how it all began.

 Another benefit of the Hubble Telescope is its role in helping us better understand our place in the cosmos.